elastic/apm/.github/pull_request_template.md

-# Agent spec PR checklist

 <!--
+Agent spec PR checklist

 Delete all of this if the PR is not changing the agent spec.
 Delete sections that don't apply to this PR.
 If a specific checkbox doesn't apply, ~strike through~ and check it instead of deleting it.
 -->

-## For small enhancements of existing specs
+## This is a small enhancement

 - [ ] Create PR as draft
 - [ ] Approval by at least one other agent